StarRocks/starrocks/docs/en/loading/automq-routine-load.md

 Ensure you have a running StarRocks cluster.
 For demonstration purposes, this article follow the [deployment guide](../quick_start/deploy_with_docker.md) to install a StarRocks cluster on a Linux machine via Docker.

-Creating a database and test table with the primary key table:
+Creating a database and test table with the Primary Key table:

 ```sql
 create database automq_db;